 The assumed Cost of Developer Attachment Facilities recovered through the price shall be disclosed.

 Proposals must comply with the requirements set forth in Section 2.1, as applicable.
 In keeping with LIPA’s policy of non-discriminatory access to its transmission system, Respondents will be responsible for reimbursing LIPA (as Connecting Transmission Owner) for all attachment facilities and system upgrades constructed and owned by LIPA.
 Respondents may seek to recover such costs through PPA charges.
+Respondents seeking to do so must state their approach for recovery.

-Proposed pricing shall be all-inclusive, including all necessary development, design, procurement, permitting, financing, construction, and operational costs as further described in this RFP.
+Proposed pricing shall be all-inclusive, including all necessary development, design, procurement, permitting, financing, construction, and operational and maintenance costs as further described in this RFP.

 Schedule